GetStream/awesome-saas-services/README.md

 [SerpApi](https://serpapi.com) - API to scrape and extract search engine results.
 Including advanced data structures like knoweledge graph, reviews, and maps.
 Works with Google, Baidu, and Bing.

+[OpenAPI Definition Designer](https://openapidesigner.com) - Easily create OpenAPI 3 definitions in a Json format in our visual designer for free.

 ## Sales

 [HubSpot](https://www.hubspot.com) - Generate leads, close deals & manage your pipeline with the Hubspot growth stack.